upperstream/dotfiles/README.md

 Add `-b` option to back up files to be replaced.
 Backup files will be created in your `~/.dotfiles.d/backups/YYYYmmdd'T'HHMMSS` directory.
-Run the script with `-n` option does nothing but merely prints what will be done.
+Executing the script with `-n` option does nothing but merely prints what will be done.

 This script supports `-s` option to set up symbolic links for additional set of tools.
 See the above description above for